Anamalai Nutmeg from Diaspora Co.

 How to use

 Nutmeg is particularly well-suited to buttery, rich dishes, adding subtle heat and depth.
 Use it as a seasoning for mashed potatoes or a creamy sunchoke gratin.
 Or try it grated over egg pasta loaded with butter and generous shavings of Parmigiano-Reggiano.

-It's also an essential element of pumpkin pie and lends a warming spice to luscious cheesecakes and custards.
-And while it's best known as the classic garnish for eggnog, try adding a touch of nutmeg shavings over your morning coffee for an everyday treat.
+Nutmeg is essential in pumpkin pie spice and lends a warming element to luscious cheesecakes and custards.
+While it's best known as the classic garnish for eggnog, nutmeg shavings over your morning coffee makes for a special everyday treat.

 About the producer

 Sana Javeri Kadri, founder of Diaspora Co., is changing the way the supply chain works in the spice industry.
 Her goal is to put money, equity and power back into the hands of the farmers by cutting out the middle man and decolonizing the commodity spice trading system.